webcomponents/webcomponentsjs/README.md

 <my-element></my-element>
 ```

-### Using feature specific bundles

-The polyfills are built (concatenated & minified) into several bundles that target
-different browsers and spec readiness (located under the `bundles` folder):

-- `bundles/webcomponents-sd.js` -- Shady DOM/CSS
-- `bundles/webcomponents-ce.js` -- Custom Elements
-- `bundles/webcomponents-sd-ce.js` -- Custom Elements and Shady DOM/CSS
-- `bundles/webcomponents-sd-ce-pf.js` -- Custom Elements, Shady DOM/CSS and generic platform polyfills (such as ES6 Promise, Constructable events, etc.) (needed by Internet Explorer 11), and Template (needed by IE 11 and Edge)

-If you are only targeting a specific browser, you can just use the bundle that's
-needed by it; alternatively, if your server is capable of serving different assets based on user agent, you can send the polyfill bundle that's necessary for the browser making that request.

 ### WebComponentsReady event

-The `WebComponentsReady` event is fired when polyfills and element script has loaded and custom elements have been upgraded.
-This event is generally not needed and instead the platform `customElements.whenDefined` API should be used to determine
-when a specific element is available; however, it may be useful in some cases like testing.
-Note that the event is fired
+The `WebComponentsReady` event is fired when polyfills and user scripts have loaded and custom elements have been upgraded.
+This event is generally not needed; however, it may be useful in some cases like testing.
+If imperative code should wait until a specific custom element definition has loaded, it can use the platform `customElements.whenDefined` API.
-only when using `webcomponents-bundle.js` or `webcomponents-loader.js` and not when feature specific bundles are used.

 ### `custom-elements-es5-adapter.js`
 According to the spec, only ES6 classes (https://html.spec.whatwg.org/multipage/scripting.html#custom-element-conformance) may be passed to the _native_ `customElements.define` API.
 For best performnace, ES6 should be served to browsers that support it, and ES5 code should be serve to those that don't.
 Since this may not always be possible, it may make sense to compile and serve ES5 to all browsers.
 However, ES5-style custom element classes will **not** work on browsers with native Custom Elements because ES5-style classes cannot properly extend ES6 classes, like `HTMLElement`.

 To work around this, load `custom-elements-es5-adapter.js` before defining Custom Elements.
-This adapter will automatically wrap ES5
+This adapter will automatically wrap ES5.

 **The adapter must NOT be compiled.**